 Just because it’s colder doesn’t mean there isn’t anything to do in this desert town.
 Travelers don’t stop coming during this time.
 More people are coming to Las Vegas in December than ever before.

-As usual, there are an abundance of concerts and shows in December.
-If you’re a sporting fan, then you’ll want to check out the annual Las Vegas Bowl football game along with the Rock ‘N Roll Las Vegas Marathon.
-The marathon is one of the oldest marathons in the United States (source).
+As usual, there is an abundance of concerts and shows in December.
+If you’re a sporting fan, you’ll want to check out the annual Las Vegas Bowl football game and the annual Las Vegas Great Santa Run.
 Both are big events that take place in December.

 Vacationing in Las Vegas during December is a great way to celebrate the holidays.
-There are many holiday activities taking place in town and if you’re here at the end of the month you can even take part in the Las Vegas New Year Celebration that takes place on the Strip each year.
-Branded as America’s Party it’s one of the largest New Years Eve celebrations in the country. (source)
+Many holiday activities are taking place in town, and if you’re here at the end of the month, you can even participate in the Las Vegas New Year Celebration on the Strip.

-Quick tip: If you want to travel to Las Vegas at any point in December, make sure you book as early as possible as it’s a busy time of year and the best rooms fill up fast.
+Quick tip: If you want to travel to Las Vegas at any point in December, book as early as possible, as it’s a busy time of year, and the best rooms fill up fast.